jbaayen/rto-rtc-comparison-site/index.md

 The benchmark problem is single-objective.
 The objective is to keep the up- and downstream water levels as close as possible to a reference water level of 0 m above datum.

+For every result, three optimizations were run.
+RTC-Tools compiles a model into C code and then a shared library on first run, which consumes time.
+Therefore, the first optimization run results were discarded.
+The reported results are the averages of the second and third runs.

 In order to make a fair comparison, GPU acceleration features of RTO / Gorilla were disabled.
 The hardware used was a 2015 Apple MacBook Pro with 2.9 GHz Dual-Core Intel Core i5 CPU and 16 GB of RAM.